ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

   * Prevent the computer from joining a homegroup: Enabled
   * Prevent users from sharing files within their profile: Enabled
 * Hard drive encryption
-  * Justification: To align with the ACSC Windows 10 hardening guidance, with the exception of pre-boot PIN for useability.
+  * Justification: To align with the ACSC Windows 10 hardening guidance.
   * BitLocker Drive Encryption: Enabled
   * Disable new DMA devices when this computer is locked: Enabled
   * Prevent memory overwrite on restart: Disabled